Computer Security Incident Response

-The Vice President for Information Services and Chief Information Officer is responsible for managing the response to all computer security incidents.
+The Associate Vice President for Information Technology is responsible for managing the response to all computer security incidents.
 This policy defines the steps that staff and users must follow to ensure that Computer Security Incidents and Confidential Data Security Incidents are identified, contained, investigated, and remedied.

-All computer security and confidential data security incidents must be promptly reported to Information Services staff.
+All computer security and confidential data security incidents must be promptly reported to Information Technology staff.
 Reporting can be done by:

 - Visiting the InfoDesk in the SLC